DynamicsAndNeuralSystems/DevelopingMouse/README.md

 * Run `getBrainDivision.py` to download major brain division info (forebrain, midbrain and hindbrain) and ID of their descendants; data saved in `structure_F.csv`, `structure_M.csv`,`structure_H.csv`,`structure_F_descendant_ID.csv`,`structure_M_descendant_ID.csv`,`structure_H_descendant_ID.csv`

 Processed data is available from [this figshare repository](https://figshare.com/projects/Developing_Mouse/64328), and can be downloaded to reproduce the results presented in our paper (using the functions outlined below).
 Please save them to the `Matlab_variables` directory.
+Alternatively, to create most of the processed data, either run `createData()` to create starting from `energyGrids.mat` variables (downloaded from our Figshare repository), or `createData(true)` to create from the raw data downloaded from the Allen API.
+You can also run `createVariance.m` to create the data of variance in decay constant against number of data points used (takes a long time, >24h)

 Before running analyses, add all repository paths using `startup`.